-The October 17 meeting of the Board of Education began with no announcements out of Closed Session.
+The May 15 meeting of the Board of Education began with the following announcements out of Closed Session:

-Next, Michelle Ramirez, a parent that has had a positive impact at Robinson Elementary, led the Pledge of Allegiance.
+Next, Maria de los Angeles Hernandez, a parent that has had a positive impact at Wilson Elementary School led the Pledge of Allegiance.

-Students from Terronez Middle School were present and spoke about what they love about their school, and being a Terronez student.
+Students from Wawona Middle School were present and spoke about what they love about being a student at their school.

 Next, Superintendent Nelson provided a brief report to the Board of Education including:

 · Highlighting that we are 16 days away of the end of the school year.
 SBAC testing, scholarship banquets, College Signing Days and end of the year carnivals are all indicators that the school year is nearly over.
 It is a time to reflect on all our efforts during this past year and to make time in these last weeks during all the activities to take a deep breath and acknowledge the incredible work you do on behalf of the youth of our district.

 · Nelson also shared that Thursday, May 16 the district will hold its annual CTE Summit at Duncan Polytechnical High School.
 Students from around the district will provide live demonstrations highlighting a number of CTE pathways.
 The summit bring education and industry leaders, along with parents, students and members of the community, together to collaborate and provide feedback around our current CTE offerings-ensuring we meet the need of students and local employers.

 · Superintendent shared that Friday May 17; we will celebrate the completion of Facility improvements at Roosevelt High School.
 The event will start with an official opening plunge by several district and city leaders.
 The new facilities area a great addition to campus and will be part of the ongoing Green Space-Blue Space partnership with City of Fresno.